HexHive/JournalBot/README.md

 post a daily update.
 The bot may remind users about posting an update if they forget.

+## Changelog

+* 211027 v0.02 Fixed some bugs and implemented (cron'able) actions
+* 211026 v0.01 Initial version, as daemon

 ## Development and installation

 ```